 European Health Information landscape, collaboration and stakeholders

 ECHI relies on close collaboration with the EU Member States, the European Commission (including Eurostat), WHO Regional Office for Europe, and OECD.
-The three large institutions/organisations have their own health information systems and operate by different mandates.
+The three large organisations have their own health information systems and operate by different mandates.
 The following links provide access to health information they collect:

 The added value of collaboration has long been recognised and has led to initiatives such as joint data collections.

 The above and other relevant literature has been compiled in an Endnote, for your convenience.
 We are working on ways to disseminate the file.